Thai king's daughter given goodwill role with UN crime body

 - Posted 08 Feb 2017 16:55

-BANGKOK: The new Thai king's daughter, Princess Bajrakitiyabha Mahidol, is to become a goodwill ambassador for the rule of law in Southeast Asia, the United Nations Office on Drugs and Crime said on Wednesday (Feb 8).
+BANGKOK: The new Thai king's daughter, Princess Bajrakitiyabha Mahidol is set to become a goodwill ambassador for the rule of law in Southeast Asia, the United Nations Office on Drugs and Crime said on Wednesday (Feb 8).

 The princess would help to promote justice reform and had a special interest in prison issues, particularly around women in prison, the regional head of the UNODC told Reuters.
 She would be active in Thailand as well as the rest of Southeast Asia.